skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpower
-* Version 1.05 24.12.2020 :
+* Version 1.05 24.12.2020 : Options "inttype" and "intlevel" were renamed to "level" and "likelihood".
-  * Changed the syntax to set interval type and interval level to be more in line with Stata standard.
 The old syntax still works.
-  * Options "inttype" and "intlevel" became new options "level" and "likelihood".
 * Version 1.02 10.07.2020 : Fixed a missing bonus statistic ('at 0') in the help-file and the code.
 * Version 1.01 14.05.2020 : Changed type of returned results from macro to scalar to be more inline with standard practise
 * Version 1.00  : Initial SSC release, no changes compared to the last Github version.